vsrods/rf2_check_profiles/README.md

 # Define models

+  # From examples

 Models examples are available in examples directory, you can copy those files in models directory.

+  # Create new models

 You can also define new models by creating models files in models directory:

-1. Create model files, respecting the naming:
+1. Create model files in models directory, respecting the naming:
   - <model_name>-player.json : if the model contains player.json parameters to check
   - <model_name>-multiplayer.json : if the model contains multiplayer parameters to check